-Section 1503.2.2 Mechanical equipment on roof is added:
+Section 1503.2.2 is added:

 1503.2.2 Mechanical equipment on roof.
-Mechanical equipment placed or reset on roofing shall be supported on 8-inch curbs or legs bearing on the decking which shall be flashed to the roofing and made watertight.
+Mechanical equipment placed or reset on roofing shall be supported on 8-inch curbs or legs, which shall be flashed to the roofing and made watertight.

 SECTION 1507 REQUIREMENTS FOR ROOF COVERINGS